-- "Multidisciplinary subjects" of the School of Integrated Arts and Sciences provide basic knowledge and methodologies of various fields that are the basis of thinking about various issues in the global community.
-Multidisciplinary Subjects consist of various subjects of the three divisions of Human studies, Social studies, and Natural studies. - 2) "IGS core subjects" are subjects to develop the literacy which is the basis of studying integrated global studies.
-These courses focus on deepening knowledge and abilities that are the basis of global integrity: understanding the natural environment and basic concept of building peace, improving cross-cultural communication ability, as well as information processing ability to understand global statistical data and analyze them from various perspectives.
-Students can also take language courses that suit each student's native and foreign language proficiency to improve their English writing abilities, discussion and presentation abilities in English and Japanese. - 3) "IGS subjects" are subjects to improve students' "integrated thinking" and obtain knowledge and perspectives necessary for "global vision".
+- "Multidisciplinary Subjects" of the School of Integrated Arts and Sciences provide basic knowledge and methodologies of various fields that are the basis of thinking about various issues in the global community.
+Multidisciplinary Subjects consist of various subjects of the three divisions of Human studies, Social studies, and Natural studies. - 2) "IGS Core Subjects" are subjects to develop the literacy which is the basis of studying integrated global studies.
+These courses focus on deepening knowledge and abilities that are the basis of global integrity: improving cross-cultural communication ability, as well as information processing ability to understand global statistical data and analyze them from various perspectives.
+Students can also take language courses that suit each student's native and foreign language proficiency to improve their English writing abilities, discussion and presentation abilities in English and Japanese. - 3) "IGS Subjects" are subjects to improve students' "integrated thinking" and obtain knowledge and perspectives necessary for "global vision".
 Well-balanced learning of the following three fields will help students to obtain knowledge, skills, and ability to think required for the global integrity beyond the borders of the academic fields. - Culture and Tourism Field: Subjects to learn about cultures, history, religions, and tourism - Peace and Communication Field: Subjects to learn about international relations and peace building, diversity, and language communication - Environment and Society Field: Subjects to learn about environmental issues, natural disasters, and social issues - 4) "Project-Type Problem Solving Research" is a course to learn how to practically use the "integrated thinking" and "global vision" as well as to improve students' cooperative behavior.
 In these courses, students will learn in a group consisting of people from different cultural backgrounds, nationalities, and fields of study to identify problems that should be addressed in relation to global issues, and think about approaches and methods to address them.
-Then students will make a presentation and group discussion in English. - 5) "Global internship subjects" offer students opportunities to practice student's skills of "cooperative behavior" in society.
-Students are required to acquire 6 credits through the courses together with pre-program "Internship Orientation" and post-program "Internship Reflection".
-Students will select one of the following three courses depending on your own interests.
+Then students will make a presentation and group discussion in English. - 5) "Global Internship Subjects" offer students opportunities to practice student's skills of "cooperative behavior" in society.
+Students are required to acquire 5 credits through the course together with pre-program "Internship Orientation".